The Best Time of Year to Visit San Francisco, CA

 The fairs don’t stop in the summer!
 The Renegade Craft Fair takes over Fort Mason where you can find unique clothes, jewelry, art, and other gifts.
 It’s a great place to start your holiday shopping!

-Christmas Tree lightings will also begin in November as the city begins to decorate for the holiday season.
+Christmas Tree lightings will also begin in November as the city decorates for the holiday season.

 Now that you know the best time of year to visit San Francisco and all of the unique events in the city throughout the year, when will you plan your trip?